Thibault-Knobloch/codebase-intelligence/README.md

 # codebase-intelligence
 🧩 **Tibo** – a powerful command-line tool designed to index your codebase, generate call graphs, and chunk code into a vector database.
-With Tibo, you can query your codebase using natural language and retrieve contextually relevant files, functions, and code snippets effortlessly.
+With **tibo**, you can query your codebase using natural language and retrieve contextually relevant files, functions, and code snippets effortlessly.

 <p align="center">
   <img width="759" alt="Tibo Workflow" src="https://github.com/user-attachments/assets/1475103e-9810-420f-8ec2-c25d905ea543" />